 The DMZ network provides various defense mechanisms to prevent unauthorized users from accessing the private network.
 In most cases, the civilian area is a proxy server that concentrates internal traffic flow and facilitates traffic monitoring and recording.

-Prevent network detection attacks
+Prevent network detection attacks.

-When DMZ servers are visible to users, but an invisible layer of protection protects them.
+When DMZ servers are visible to users, an invisible layer of protection protects them.
 In such cases, if hackers can seriously challenge servers inside the civilian area, they still do not have access to the private network because a layer of protection protects the civilian area.

 Protection against IP address forgery